 Lemon herb roasted asparagus is an easy and quick (yet elegant!) way to prepare asparagus.
-Asparagus is roasted in the oven, then tossed with a simple vinaigrette made of lemon, herbs, and garlic for a burst of fresh flavor.
+Asparagus is roasted in the oven, then tossed with a simple dressing made of lemon, herbs, and garlic for a burst of fresh flavor.
 You can make this easy side dish in less than 25 minutes!

 This recipe for lemon herb roasted asparagus is one of my favorite ways to prepare asparagus.
 The tangy, fresh, and bright flavors of the dressing really perk up the slightly bitter and earthy flavors of the roasted asparagus.

 Plus, the bright green dressing looks so beautiful on the serving plate!
 And, it's easy to make, and pretty quick too.
 You can have this gorgeous side on the table in a little over 20 minutes.
 For a complete meal, pair this roasted asparagus with my recipe for garlic herb baked turkey meatballs!

-- Olive oil: You will need oil to both roast the asparagus and make the vinaigrette.
+- Olive oil: You will need oil to both roast the asparagus and make the dressing.
 I used extra virgin olive oil for both, because I like the flavor and pretty much use it whenever I can!
 However, some people don't like using extra virgin olive oil in higher heat applications.
 So, just use whatever kind of oil you like to roast, and your favorite kind for making dressings.

 - Fresh herbs: you can use your favorite type of soft, leafy herb, or a combination of two or more herbs!
 I discuss herb suggestions in the Recipe FAQs section below.